Elleke Boehmer

 Elleke Boehmer, FRSL, FRHistS (born 1961) is Professor of World Literature in English at the University of Oxford, and a Professorial Governing Body Fellow at Wolfson College.
-She is an acclaimed novelist and a fondling figure in the field of Postcolonial Studies, internationally recognised for her research in colonial and postcolonial literature and theory.
+She is an acclaimed novelist and a founding figure in the field of Postcolonial Studies, internationally recognised for her research in colonial and postcolonial literature, history and theory.
 Her main areas of interest include the literature of empire and resistance to empire; sub-Saharan African and South Asian literatures; modernism; migration and diaspora; feminism, masculinity, and identity; nationalism; terrorism; J. M. Coetzee, Katherine Mansfield, and Nelson Mandela; and life writing.

-With her fiction, Boehmer has established an international reputation as a commentator on the aftereffects of colonial history, in particular in post-apartheid South Africa and postcolonial Britain.
+With her fiction, Boehmer has established an international reputation as a commentator on the impacts and aftereffects of colonial history, in particular in post-apartheid South Africa and postcolonial Britain.

 Biography

 Elleke Boehmer was born to Dutch parents in Durban, South Africa, in what she has called the "balmy interstitial zone" where the littoral cultures of the Indian Ocean meet in an African city.
 She studied towards a degree in English and Modern languages in the Eastern Cape, followed by an incomplete year of studying medicine.

-In this period, she became profoundly influenced by the Black Consciousness thought of the activist doctor Steve Biko.
+In this period, she became profoundly influenced by the Black Consciousness thought of the activist leader Steve Biko.
 After a year and a half of teaching English in Mamelodi township, outside Tshwane (formerly Pretoria) in what is now Gauteng, she won a Rhodes Scholarship to the University of Oxford.
 She completed an MPhil degree in English Literature 1900 to the present, followed by a doctoral thesis on gendered constructions of the nation in post-independence West and East African literature, both at St. John's College.
 In 1990, she published her first novel, the bildungsroman Screens Against the Sky.

 She taught at St John's College and then at the Universities of Exeter, Leeds, and Nottingham Trent before her appointment as Hildred Carlile Professor of Literature in English at Royal Holloway, University of London.
 Since 2007, she has held the Professorship of World Literature in English at the University of Oxford.
-Boehmer has been a Fellow of the English Academy since 2005.

 In 2019, she was elected a Fellow of the Royal Society of Literature, and in the same year a Fellow of the Royal Historical Society.
-In November 2022, she was nominated to de Maatschappij der Nederlandse Letterkunde (Dutch Society of Letters).
+Boehmer has been a Fellow of the British Academy since 2005.
+In April 2022 she became an Honorary Fellow of St John's College, Oxford and in November 2022, she was nominated to de Maatschappij der Nederlandse Letterkunde (Dutch Society of Letters).

 Boehmer is married, and has two sons.